Syria crisis: UN Assembly condemns Security Council

 Russia and China have blocked three attempts in the UN Security Council to impose sanctions against Damascus.

 In Moscow on Friday, a delegation of Syrian ministers held talks on exporting crude oil to Russia in exchange for refined oil products, and also asked for a hard currency loan for their country.
-There was no immediate comment from Russian officials.'Build-up'
+There was no immediate comment from Russian officials.

 Meanwhile, fighting raged in the Tadamon district of Damascus for a second day.